How Are Cataracts Diagnosed?

 If your vision loss cannot be corrected with new glasses and cataracts interfere with your daily life, you may be a candidate for cataract surgery, which involves removing the clouded lens and replacing it with a clear, artificial one.

 Cataract surgery is usually conducted on an outpatient basis and is very successful in restoring vision.
 It is the most frequently performed surgery in the U.S., with more than 1.5 million cataract surgeries done each year.
-Better than nine out of 10 people who have cataract surgery have improvement in vision.
+Far more tan 90 percent of the people who have cataract surgery have improvement in vision.

 Talk to your doctor to see which treatment is right for you.